OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 In short: we optimize AST (Abstract Syntax Tree) and BC (Bytecode) Rust-written implementations of a Smalltalk-based research language called [SOM](http://som-st.github.io/), in hopes of getting them fast enough to meaningfully compare them with other SOM implementations.

-As a general rule, all my changes to the original interpreter (that led to speedups + don't need cleaning up) are present [here](https://github.com/OctaveLarose/som-rs/tree/best).
+As a general rule, all my changes to the original interpreter (that led to speedups + don't need code cleanups) are present [here](https://github.com/OctaveLarose/som-rs/tree/best).
 This week's code is [in its own branch](https://github.com/OctaveLarose/som-rs/tree/f9ba61bcc740cafd32b0b1be517a71ecfd9b3bbb), since it relies on ugly code so I don't want it on the main branch (explanations further below).

 ...and benchmark results are obtained using [Rebench](https://github.com/smarr/ReBench), then I get performance increase/decrease numbers and cool graphs using [RebenchDB](https://github.com/smarr/ReBenchDB).
 In fact, you can check out RebenchDB in action and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can also admire the stupid names I give my git commits to amuse myself.